haruosuz/weblog/README.md

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2602791/
 Using Mahalanobis distance to compare genomic signatures between bacterial plasmids and chromosomes

 We tested the robustness of our result that Mahalanobis distance performs better than the conventional δ-distance by varying chromosomal segment size, word size (e.g. tri- and tetra-nucleotides) (12,29,37) and composition of the host data set.
-*省略* We also demonstrated that our results were robust to the composition of the host data set by testing different subsets of bacteria, e.g.
-*省略* Thus, Mahalanobis distance performed better than δ-distance in identifying plasmid hosts based on genomic signature similarity, regardless of the datasets used.
+Campbell et al. (11) and Wong et al. (20) used 50-kb chromosomal segments, while van Passel et al. (25) used plasmid-size chromosomal segments; that is, the segment size was not fixed but depended on the plasmid size.
+In the present study, we used a fixed segment size.
+We found that our results remained similar when partitioning chromosomal sequences into different sizes of segments; e.g. 2, 5, 10 and 20 kb in length (data not shown).
+Among these, 5 kb was selected because the median rank of the genomic signature similarities between plasmids and their known hosts was maximized.
+The results were also consistent with those obtained when using relative abundances of different word sizes (data not shown).
+We also demonstrated that our results were robust to the composition of the host data set by testing different subsets of bacteria, e.g. Proteobacteria, Firmicutes, Gram-positive bacteria, Gram-negative bacteria and also when only one representative was randomly selected in the case of species for which multiple strains have been sequenced (data not shown).
+Thus, Mahalanobis distance performed better than δ-distance in identifying plasmid hosts based on genomic signature similarity, regardless of the datasets used.

 ----------